pmd/pmd/docs/pages/pmd/userdocs/cpd/cpd.md

                     If the root path is mentioned (e.g. \"/\" or \"C:\\\"), then the paths will be rendered as absolute."
     %}
-    {% include custom/cli_option_row.html options="--[no-]fail-on-processing-error"
+    {% include custom/cli_option_row.html options="--[no-]fail-on-error"
-               description="Specifies whether CPD exits with non-zero status if processing errors occurred.
+               description="Specifies whether CPD exits with non-zero status if recoverable errors occurred.
-                            By default CPD exits with status 5 if processing errors or violations are found.
+                            By default CPD exits with status 5 if recoverable errors occurred (whether there are duplications or not).
-                            Disable this option with `--no-fail-on-processing-error` to exit with 0 instead and just write the report."
+                            Disable this option with `--no-fail-on-error` to exit with 0 instead.
+In any case, a report with the found duplications will be written."
     %}
     {% include custom/cli_option_row.html options="--[no-]fail-on-violation"
                description="Specifies whether CPD exits with non-zero status if violations are found.